jurajtrappl/Travel-Europe/README.md

 Car is represented by a single class **Car.cs**.
 As for design this class implements singleton design pattern.
 It contains methods to calculate a total fuel and fuel expenses.

 #### 4. Shortest path
 This stage can be divided to two parts.
-The first part include the algorhitm and the second parts includes the data structure, heap.
+The first part include the algorithm and the second parts includes the data structure, heap.
 When user choose more than one city for example he wants to travel from Prague to Berlin through Munchen, then the city between are stored in Queue and the path is the calculated partly.

-##### 4.1 Dijkstra's algorhitm
+##### 4.1 Dijkstra's algorithm
-Dijkstra's algorhitm is an algorhitm for finding the shortest path between nodes in a graph, which in this particular example represent a map.
-The implementation of this algorhitm is in **Dijkstra.cs**.
+Dijkstra's algorithm is an algorithm for finding the shortest path between nodes in a graph, which in this particular example represent a map.
+The implementation of this algorithm is in **Dijkstra.cs**.

 The function has one dictionary that stores previous cities of cities.
-It is used to rebuild the path after the algorhitm reach its end.
+It is used to rebuild the path after the algorithm reach its end.
 The function returns list of cities that are in the shortest path.
 Initialize every other city than starting city with +inf distance and insert it to a heap.
 Starting city has 0 distance and it is also inserted into the heap.
 While the heap is not empty, extract min from heap and relax edges of current min.
-The algorhitm checks whether destination city has been found yet or not.
+The algorithm checks whether destination city has been found yet or not.
 If yes, then we rebuild the path from the dictionary and breaks the computation.

 ##### 4.2 Heap
 For this purpose the heap implementation is adjusted so the heap is min-heap.
 Heap uses heap nodes that represents cities during Dijkstra's computation.
 Basic functions as Insert, BubbleUp, BubbleDown, DecreaseKey and ExtractMin are implemented.